microsoft/react-native-devblog/blogposts/2024-05-15-improved-gallery-fabric-0.74.md

 # 🗺️ Roadmap to Fabric

-Adding Windows support for [Fabric](https://reactnative.dev/architecture/fabric-renderer), the latest rendering system for React Native.
+We've committed ourselves to adding Windows support for React Native's [Fabric](https://reactnative.dev/architecture/fabric-renderer) architecture, the latest rendering system for React Native.
 Designed for efficiency across platforms in C++, React Native for Windows Fabric seamlessly targets Composition while allowing hosting XAML islands within.
 Fabric-powered apps default to [WinAppSDK](https://learn.microsoft.com/en-us/windows/apps/windows-app-sdk/) architecture, aligning with modern [WinUI3 standards](https://learn.microsoft.com/en-us/windows/apps/winui/winui3/).
 Stay tuned for migration guidance for current UWP RNW apps.
 Follow our journey to Fabric [here](https://github.com/microsoft/react-native-windows/issues/12042).

 *I think it would be super slay to have a demo of an app here.
 Some choices include Gallery on Fabric (hopefully updated to Chris's latest changes), Playground RNTester, ChatAI App*

 ## Increasing Core Functionality

-We have been hard at work getting component parity up to speed with the old architecture (*commonly referred to as Paper*) rendering system.
+We have been hard at work getting component parity up to speed with the old architecture's (*commonly referred to as Paper*) rendering system, ensuring a seamless transition for users migrating to Fabric in the future.
 Several components, including Views, TextInput, and ActivityIndicator, already support a large set of properties and methods, with more components in the work.
 Here's a current snapshot of our progress:

 | Priority | Component | Available | Properties |
 | --- | --- | --- | --- |